RGG200/AsceciaCurrencies/README.md

 ## Planned extensions

-- Ascecia-Currencies-SubCurrencies : To Be Annonced
+- [Ascecia]: SubCurrencies : To Be Annonced

 ## Other plugins

-- Ascecia-House : To Be Annonced
+- [Ascecia]: House : To Be Annonced
-- Ascecia-Shops : To Be Annonced
+- [Ascecia]: Shops : To Be Annonced
-- Ascecia-Nations : To Be Annonced
+- [Ascecia]: Nations : To Be Annonced